sara-galatro/VQAs_and_QA/README.md

 # VQAs_and_QA
 Repository with every file related to my Master's Thesis, "Solving systems of equations through quantum computing: from Variational Quantum Algorithms to Quantum Annealing".

-Main topics: quantum computing, variational algorithms, and quantum annealing Other topics: MQ problems and optimization problems
+Main topics: quantum computing, variational algorithms, and quantum annealing <br>
+Other topics: MQ problems and optimization problems